wtlebyana/warp-bookstore/README.md

 Running the Application
 ## Build and Run with Maven
-- Open a terminal, navigate to your project root, then run:
+- cd warp-bookstore, then run
+- mvn clean install

 - mvn spring-boot:run

 ## Build a Jar and Run